-Pedestrian killed in morning crash in Livingston Parish
+Pedestrian struck, killed on Livingston Parish highway

 Latest Weather Blog

-Pedestrian killed in morning crash in Livingston Parish
+Pedestrian struck, killed on Livingston Parish highway

 WATSON - One person is dead following a morning crash in Livingston Parish.